geekquest/learn.geekquest.mw/docs/How-to-Integrate-your-web-app-with-the-National-Bank-of-Malawi-Payment-Gateway.md

 curl_close($ch);
 ```

-## 7. Extract the session.id and the success indicator from the curl result.
+## 7. Extracting the session.id and the success indicator from the curl result.

-We need to extract the session id from the curl result.
-A successful response to this operation will contain the session.id and the success Indicator parameters.
+A successful response in __step 7__ will contain the session.id and the success Indicator parameters.
+the result indicator and success indicators

 ```php
 $sessionid = explode("=",explode("&",$result)[2])[1];